Home >

 This will sound a lot more real when you are actually in the middle of an interview.

-Three talking points for jobseekers: work experience, academic career, and personal life
+The three talking points to keep in mind — work experience, academic career, and personal life

 Suitable answers to this question stick to one of three talking points: your work experience, your academic career, and your personal life.
 Most of what you talk about when you share about yourself will involve your work experience, as you are in the middle of a job interview.
 It's important to talk about successful projects that you worked on, your previous experience, and your plans for your career path.